nikist97/Python-DataStructures/README.md

     print(element)
 # keep in mind that the iterator uses queue.dequeue() to get the next element, hence
 # after the iteration is over the queue would be empty

+queue.remove(element) # removes the element from the queue
+# raises a TypeError if the queue has a specified type for elements and the argument is not of that type
+# raises a KeyError if the queue doesn't contain the element specified as argument
 ```